dasic002/Carlos-Da-Silva-Folio/README.md

   ![Footer links](documentation/Feat-Footer.PNG)

 - __Error 404 Page__
-  - A page inkeeping with the style of the main page of the site to indicate the visitor as stumbles upon an non-existent URL of out site and to point them back to our homepage.<br>
+  - A page in keeping with the style of the main page of the site to indicate the visitor as stumbles upon an non-existent URL of our site and to point them back to our homepage.<br>
   ![Error 404 page](documentation/Feat-404_page.PNG)

 ### Features Left to Implement